 #3 Do the homework

-Clearly, telling a dev team to build you an app and wait is not enough.
+Clearly, telling a dev team to build you an app and waiting is not enough.
 You have to direct and supervise.
 For that you need to prepare project description, list of features and screens, user flow and UX basics, wireframes, tech stack, etc.

 #4 Interview and select a developer

 Talk to a person and see if you can understand each other easily.
 Ask some specific things, like experience in outsource Android development to see if he/she is confident about skills.
 Check or ask for portfolio.
-Call unexpected to see how a person reacts.
+Call unexpectedly to see how a person reacts.
 Also, consider time zones you’ll be working with.

 #5 Project plan

 But do not micro-manage too much.
 Oversight of app development doesn’t mean everyday calls and feedback.
-You have the milestones put in place, so better not distract an outsource developer(s) by chatting too much.
+You have the milestones put in place, so you’d better not distract an outsource developer(s) by chatting too much.
 The general rule here is not to interrupt the process.